Probate Court Appointments

 Qualified individuals who wish to serve on the court's examiner list should contact the Presiding Judge of the Probate Division.
 Persons seeking to serve as a qualified mental retardation professional should first review D. C. Code, sec.
 21-2011(24), which defines the qualifications needed for this type of examiner.
 Click here to see the list of persons currently serving on the Examiners List for the Probate Division.
 This list is maintained by the Presiding Judge of the Probate Division.

-Information concerning the qualifications and contact information for persons serving on the Examiners List is also available.
+Information concerning the qualifications and contact information for persons serving on the Examiners List are also available.

 The Probate Division Practice Standards apply to attorneys and other professionals appointed by the Court to serve as visitors.
 These standards, which were adopted by Administrative Order 6-19 discuss the duties and responsibilities of persons appointed to serve by the Court.
 The standards are color coordinated, including general provisions applicable to all persons appointed by the court (RED) and specific provisions concerning interventions for incapacitated adults (GREEN).